giel/neovim/README.md

     clean_nvim_caches.sh

-Build the neovim binary from scratch,
+Build the `nvim` binary from scratch,

     install_nvim_from_src_build.sh

-Install the build, this will ask for sudo password:
+Install the build, this will ask for `sudo` password:

     install_nvim_from_src_install.sh